pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

 .. py:function::  getScreenBoundsGlobal()

- This routine returns the bounds of the “global” X-Plane desktop, in boxels.
+ This routine returns the bounds of the "global" X-Plane desktop, in boxels.

+ :return: Tuple of (left, top, right, bottom) in boxels
+ :rtype: tuple[int, int, int, int]

  Unlike the non-global version :func:`getScreenSize`, this is multi-monitor aware.
 There are three primary consequences of multimonitor awareness: